 It may not feel like it, but you are by no means the only person who struggles with these issues.
 While it may feel embarrassing to ask for help, health care and school personnel are trained to help you find the support and resources you need, so that you can figure out what's going on and start feeling better.

-If you're a Columbia student, visiting Counseling and Psychological Services (CPS) (Morningside) or the Mental Health Service (CUMC) would be a great start.
-Psychopharmacological consultations are available as needed.
-Indeed, many prescription medications are available to help alleviate many of the symptoms you describe.
-And, you can rest assured that CPS and the Mental Health Service adheres to strict standards of confidentiality.
+A great place to start would be to talk with a counselor or other mental health professional.
+And, you can rest assured that these programs adhere to strict standards of confidentiality.
 No one has access to information about your situation or your use of these services without your permission.
+Most colleges and universities have similar counseling programs that offer confidential services.
 This would be an ideal time to share how you've currently been feeling with a counselor who can give you more details about what to do, and offer options for next steps in getting treatment.
-If you're not at Columbia, most colleges and universities have similar counseling programs that offer confidential services.

 You mentioned that you are currently on your parents' health insurance plan.
 Contacting your parents' health insurance company can help you to get answers to these basic questions:

 - Is mental health counseling and treatment covered by the plan they have?